OwaisUghratdar/Todo_List_Application/README.md

-To Do Application
+# To Do Application

-A To-do List application created using React and Firebase
+A To-do List application created using React and Firebase.
+Material-UI is also used to create some designs.

+Description: This web-app allows you to add and track tasks that you need to do.
+You add them in and then remove them once completed.